 She served as Director of Jetting Technology for Canon Nanotechnologies.
-Her groundbreaking developments, scientific contributions and leadership of core technologies in semiconductor equipment manufacturing and inkjet printhead innovation was seminal to the company’s acquisition.
-Currently, Dr. Truskett is the Director of Technology Innovation Development at The University of Texas at Austin in the Office of Technology Commercialization.
+Her groundbreaking developments, scientific contributions and leadership of core technologies in semiconductor equipment manufacturing and inkjet printhead innovation were seminal to the company’s acquisition.
+Currently, Dr. Truskett is dually appointed at The University of Texas at Austin as the Executive Director of the Texas Innovation Center by the Cockrell School of Engineering and the Director of Technology Innovation Development by the Office of Innovation and Economic Impact.
 She brings her expertise in innovation and entrepreneurship to foster and enable the commercialization of university-based discoveries and young startup companies to succeed.
 She received her Ph.D. from The Johns Hopkins University and her B.S. from The University of Texas at Austin, both degrees in chemical engineering.